DamnWidget/anaconda.developers.docs/architecture/anaconda_gui_listeners.md

 ## Anatomy of a GUI Listener

-The bigest (and probably most complex) is the one responsible of the linting process, and it's just one hundred thirty eight lines long, as you can see the anaconda architecture makes the code pretty easy to maintain.
+The biggest (and probably most complex) is the one responsible of the linting process, and it's just one hundred thirty eight lines long, as you can see the anaconda architecture makes the code pretty easy to maintain.

 Listeners work in a very similar way as the GUI commands do, the most obvious difference is that they are triggered by GUI events like open or save a file, focus a file or start/stop writing.
 Obviously, depending on the feature that they implement they are more or less complex.

 In the case of the `AnacondaAutoformatPEP8EventListener` it just runs the GUI command `AnacondaAutoFormat` as soon as a Python buffer is being saved so it's interaction with the JsonServer is delegated to the GUI command.

-A more complex example that interacts itself with the JsonServer but simple enough to don't get lost in implementation details is the `AnacondaSignaturesEventListener` that is used to display the signature of whatever function that is under the cursor in any moment in a completely asynchronous way and with a perfec performance that no any other plugin can replicate.
+A more complex example that interacts itself with the JsonServer but simple enough to don't get lost in implementation details is the `AnacondaSignaturesEventListener` that is used to display the signature of whatever function that is under the cursor in any moment in a completely asynchronous way and with a perfect performance that no any other plugin can replicate.

 ```python
 # Copyright (C) 2013 - Oscar Campos <oscar.campos@member.fsf.org>